-Note: There are now EFT Practice Sessions for those who have completed Levels 2 or 3 and are serious about developing their skills further (even if only going to self-apply it).
-EFT is essentially "tools for the job" and practice is required which (gradually) makes a huge difference.
+Note: There are EFT Practice Sessions for those who have completed Levels 2 or 3 and are serious about developing their skills further (even if only going to self-apply it).
+EFT is essentially "tools for the job" and practice is necessary which (gradually) makes a huge positive difference.

 Option: There is also an introduction to the one-day the Basics of Counselling workshop ($175) to provide those using EFT with a deeper understanding of what counselling is and how to establish, build, connect with and maintain functional relationships with people/clients.
 Being only an introduction, there are no certification.
 Learning these counselling basics can be very useful when applying EFT with someone and it can be useful in life generally (when someone needs some nurturing or personal assistance).